-The insurance industry is large and experienced as the insurance development roots back in times of the ancient Babylon and Greece.
-Basically, insurance is a certain type of risk management which helps people to protect from unexpected losses in everyday life, in manufacturing, during travels or on rest.
+The insurance industry is large and experienced as the insurance development roots back in times of ancient Babylon and Greece.
+Basically, insurance is a certain type of risk management that helps people to protect from unexpected losses in everyday life, in manufacturing, during travels, or on rest.
 Modern policies cover different sectors such as property or health.
 Surely, agencies and brokers earn on clients when they are safe.

 Today, the industry grows quickly in terms of employment, premiums written, and income.
 As more dangers emerge (e.g. terrorists, war conflicts, natural disasters, and tech accidents) more people decide to get an insurance policy.
 Moreover, a lot of countries require personal insurance either for residents or for tourists who wish to cross the border.
 Considering these facts, we think that the insurance business may be pretty profitable in the next years.

 This educational article focuses on historical aspects of the insurance processes and insurtech systems which rise nowadays.
 We will look at the past and current state of the market plus more specific tech questions including the development of dedicated software, e.g. managerial platforms for claims/policies, accounting apps, CRM products, and ratings.